 - Drop-offs per pickup

-With Onfleet, you can send your customers automatic status updates when their delivery has started, as well as delivery ETAs, through text message.
-The platform also allows customers to communicate with drivers, dispatchers, and call centers, empowering your team to problem-solve in real-time.
+With Onfleet, you can send your customers automatic status updates when their delivery has started and delivery ETAs through text message.
+The platform also allows customers to communicate with drivers, dispatchers, and call centers, empowering your team to problem-solve in real time.

 Improve Your Route Management Today

 If you don’t have one already, you should now have a good idea of the benefits of route management software and what to look for in your future app.